 Or Join My Mailing List for a 14 Day Free Trial!

 What is the Ultimate Pullback Indicator?

 This indicator is designed to detect high-probability pullback trading opportunities by analyzing price action in a very specific manner.
-It is designed to detect pullbacks in the forex markets, but it can be used profitably in all markets with the appropriate rules.
+I designed it for application in the forex markets, but it can be used profitably in all markets with the appropriate adaptation of rules.